jepasq/escrapper/README.md

 	sudo pamac install efl cmake gcc doxygen check pcre2

+On debian-based distributions, such as ubuntu :

+	sudo apt-get install libefl-all-dev libcurl4-gnutls-dev check

 `check` is only needed if you want to build and run unit tests.

 ## Build